Your grip pressure will affect how you putt.

 It is important to maintain a soft and even pressure in both hands throughout the stroke.
 Most weekend golfers hold their putter too tightly from the outset.

-When they have to make a putt, they ratchet up their grip pressure even further.
+When they have to make a putt, they ratchet up the pressure even further.
 This invariably leads to a snatch rather than a smooth stroke.

 Your hold on your putter should be gentle rather than firm, gentle enough to retain your feel while still retaining control of your putter.